 - Esophagectomy —removal of the esophagus

-- Mediastinal tumor resection —removal of tumors located in the mediastinum, which is the part of the chest cavity that separates the lungs
+- Mediastinal tumor resection —removal of tumors located in the part of the chest cavity that separates the lungs

 - Sympathectomy—cauterizing a portion of the sympathetic nerve